LonerD/ESGST/README.md

 ## Changelog

+**6.Beta.32.0 (August 26, 2017):**`

+* Fixed a bug in Shortcut Keys that was firing keys when focused on an input or text area (closes #377).
+* Fixed a bug that was not showing Giveaway Winning Chance/Ratio for active invite only giveaways in popups.
+* When trying to create a train in Multiple Giveaways Creator with no previous/next/bump links format in the description, an alert will now be shown (closes #376).
+* You can now use only one type of link in Multiple Giveaways Creator.
+Before the description had to contain both previous and next links, otherwise it wouldn't work.
+Now you can have only next links in your train, for example.
+* Fixed a bug in Game Categories that was still not showing rating for non-English users.

+Added the following features:

+* 1.12 Attached Images Carousel (closes #364)

 **6.Beta.31.15 (August 25, 2017):**

 * If the option "Show blacklist information." is disabled in Whitelist/Blacklist Checker the word "blacklist" is now wiped from everywhere (closes #374).